kudashevs/mispronounced-words/README.md

 ## Required knowledge

 To feel comfortable with this list it is recommended to know IPA.
 IPA stands for International Phonetic Alphabet.
+English is not a phonetic language.
+In phonetic languages there is a direct relationship between the spelling of a word and how it is sound.
+In English, this relationship is not so strong that is why we often don't pronounce a word the same way it is spelled.
+Here IPA comes into play because it was created exactly for representing speech sounds in written form.

 ## List